zortax/zgui/docs/guide/renderer.md

 composed everything into its target and then failed to acquire a surface has still updated that target.
 Redrawing it would repeat work that has already happened.

-`FrameOutcome::retires_damage` is the authority, and it inverts the naive rule: every skip reason retires damage **except** `SkipReason::Unconfigured`, which is the one case where nothing was recorded at all.
+`FrameOutcome::retires_damage` is the authority.
+It inverts the naive rule: most skip reasons retire damage. `SkipReason::Unconfigured` and `SkipReason::DeviceUnavailable` retain damage because no work was recorded.

-Two skip reasons additionally say *do not ask for another frame*: `Occluded`, because a window that is not visible will be made visible by a platform event and not by a busy loop; and `Undamaged`, because a frame that damaged nothing would damage nothing next time either.
-Presenting an undamaged frame also spends a swap-chain image copying the target onto the surface unchanged, which makes the *next* frame wait a whole refresh interval for one.
+Three skip reasons also say *do not ask for another frame*: `Occluded`, `Undamaged`, and `DeviceUnavailable`.
+A platform event wakes an occluded window.
+A new frame cannot improve an undamaged frame or a device that could not be rebuilt.
+Presenting an undamaged frame also spends a swap-chain image to copy an unchanged target.
+This can make the next frame wait for one refresh interval.

 ## Rule three: publish capabilities before the frame is built, not after